riceissa/material-conditional/source.md

 The third is called the _principle of explosion_.
-This rule states that if we ever show that some statement $P$ is both true and false, i.e., if we ever show $P \land \lnot P$, then we can conclude anything at all.
+This rule states that if we ever show that some statement $P$ is both true and false, i.e., if we ever show $P \land \lnot P$, then we can conclude anything at all, for instance, some arbitrary statement $Q$.
 To see why this is a reasonable rule, suppose that both $P$ and $\lnot P$ are true.
 We will show that an arbitrary statement $Q$ must be true.
 Since $P$ is true, it must be the case that at least one of $P$ or $Q$ is true, i.e., $P \lor Q$ is true.
 But since $\lnot P$ is also true, that is, $P$ is false, the first alternative in $P \lor Q$ cannot hold, so we conclude that $Q$ is true.
-This argument may seem ridiculous, but it is ridiculous only because our starting assumption, that $P$ is both true and false, was itself ridiculous.
+This argument may seem ridiculous (What do you mean "the first alternative cannot hold"?
+We just said that $P$ is true!), but it is ridiculous only because our starting assumption, that $P$ is both true and false, was itself ridiculous.
 Logic should be thought of as a machine that never _introduces_ errors; but if you start out by assuming